Collaborative Family Law FAQs

 Q. What are the residency requirements to divorce in Florida?

 A. You or your spouse needs to be a Florida resident for six months — even if you live apart.

 A. Collaborative divorce is a generally less stressful and acrimonious approach to marriage dissolution.
 In Florida, each party retains his or her own attorney, but the work is done outside of the courtroom.
-It is geared toward cooperating and reaching an amicable agreement in child support, alimony, child custody, property division and other issues.
+The goal is to reach an out-of-court agreement which resolves all issues of the marriage, including child support, alimony, child custody and property division.

-A. Alimony is support paid to the dependent spouse that continues after the marriage has been dissolved.
+A. Alimony is support paid to the dependent spouse after the marriage has been dissolved.
 Alimony is also referred to as spousal support or maintenance.

 Florida alimony awards are based on one spouse's need and the other spouse's ability to pay.
 The court will examine the standard of living established during the marriage, each party's age and physical and emotional condition, financial resources, and contribution to the marriage, including homemaking, child care, education and career building.
 The court will also look at all sources of income available to either party and the time necessary to finish education or training to find appropriate employment during this time of transition.